 - 100 g dark cooking chocolate

-- In a glass mixing bowl, add in egg whites and a pinch of salt, then whisk with an electric beater until stiff.
+- In a glass mixing bowl, add in egg whites and a pinch of salt, then whisk with a hand mixer until stiff.

 - In a food processor, process the almonds, icing sugar and cocoa.